jrgastl/levelup-python-challenges/README.md

 # Level Up: Python - Coding Challenges

+Welcome!

+The idea of this repository is to demonstrate Python skills acquired while doing the "[OpenEDG Python Institute: Programming with Python Professional Certificate][url_certificate]".
-This repository contains a collection of Python coding challenges that are part of the Level Up: Python course in [LinkedIn Learning][url].
+It contains a collection of Python coding challenges that are part of the Level Up: Python course in [LinkedIn Learning][url_course].
 Each script is self-contained and demonstrates a specific concept or programming technique.

-## Overview and Folder Structure
+## Overview

 Each challenge has two files:
-    '*1.py' refers in general to my own code, with some small modifications after checking the solution from the course.
+    Files with the ending '*1.py' are my own implementation.
-    '*2.py' refers in general to the solution proposed by the instructor, sometimes slightly adapted for my own comprehension.
+    Files with the ending '*2.py' are the solutions proposed by the instructor, adapted to be easily executed according to the idea of the repository.

-Below is the general structure with a small description:
+Below is the general structure with a small description and summary of skills.

 | Challenge | Description                                          | Brief summary of skills learned          |
 |-----------|------------------------------------------------------|------------------------------------------|